cityjson/cjdb/model/README.md

 # cjdb data model
-cjdb data model is designed to store cityJSON files in a Postgres database.
+cjdb data model is designed to store CityJSONL files in a Postgres database.

 ## Table of Contents
 ### [1.
 Overview](#overview)